openemr/openemr/contrib/util/docker/README.md

 to delete and replace the synchronized directory (ie. remove the /var/www/openemr directory) and then restart the development docker (see below for how to do this)

 **Step 3.** Open up OpenEMR in the latest Chrome or Firefox!
-You have several options to choose from:
+You have many options to choose from:
 - http://localhost:8080 (with Apache and PHP 7.1)
 - http://localhost:8081 (with Apache and PHP 7.2)
 - http://localhost:8085 (with Nginx and PHP-FPM 7.1)
 - http://localhost:8086 (with Nginx and PHP-FPM 7.2)
+- http://localhost:8087 (with Nginx and PHP-FPM 7.1 with redis)
+- http://localhost:8088 (with Nginx and PHP-FPM 7.2 with redis)
 - https://localhost:8090 with SSL (with Apache and PHP 7.1)
 - https://localhost:8091 with SSL (with Apache and PHP 7.2)
 - https://localhost:8095 with SSL (with Nginx and PHP-FPM 7.1)
 - https://localhost:8096 with SSL (with Nginx and PHP-FPM 7.2)
+- https://localhost:8097 with SSL (with Nginx and PHP-FPM 7.1 with redis)
+- https://localhost:8098 with SSL (with Nginx and PHP-FPM 7.2 with redis)

 **Step 4.** Setup up OpenEMR.
 The first time you run OpenEMR (and whenever you clear and replace your synchronized openemr directory and restart the development docker).
 On the main